stappersg/vBook/src/install/source/linux.md

 By default Rust/Cargo use static linking to compile - all libraries required are compiled into the executable - allowing vSMTP to be a standalone application.

-## Configuring the Operating System for vSMTP
+## Configure the Operating System for vSMTP

 For security purpose, vSMTP should run using a dedicated account with minimal privileges.